Daniela Lalita: 2015–2018: Experiences with film and performance art

 In June 2015, Lalita narrated the episode "Daniela & Francesco" (S1 E6) in the TV series R.I.P., which was written and directed by Lena Greene and Lorraine Nicholson.
-In August 2016, she participated in the Selkie Series with Ser Serpas and Gia Garison under the name "Swarovski Crystal Meth."
-This was a performance series curated by Alexandra Marzell at National Sawdust in Brooklyn, presenting multidisciplinary works by emerging artists.
+She also collaborated with Coco Campbell on costume design for a stop-motion animated music video trilogy released in November 2015 for producer and DJ Tommy Trash.
+In February 2016, she provided the voice-over for the promotional film Introducing Fur by Ezra Ewen.
+In August of the same year, she participated in the Selkie Series with Ser Serpas and Gia Garison under the name "Swarovski Crystal Meth."
+This was a performance series curated by Alexandra Marzell at the National Sawdust in Brooklyn, presenting multidisciplinary works by emerging artists.
 Lalita composed music for the piece.
-In October 2016, she participated in a puppet show in Brooklyn alongside artists such as Rochelle Goldberg, Jacky Connolly, Ficus Interfaith, and Martine Fougeron and curated by Shelby Jackson and Paul Gondry.
+In October 2016, she participated in a puppet show in Brooklyn alongside artists such as Rochelle Goldberg, Jacky Connolly, Ficus Interfaith, Martine Fougeron, and Veit Laurent Kurz and curated by Shelby Jackson and Paul Gondry.
 A puppet created by Lalita was later exhibited at the "Living Content Live" event, which was curated by Adriana Blidaru at Times Square, New York, in October 2018.

 In October 2017, she presented Madre: A Disruptive Environment in New York, a multimedia performance piece developed in collaboration with choreographer Remy Maelen.
 She stated that she created this project to combine what she had learnt in apparel design with what she was currently learning in music technology.
 In Madre, she explores themes related to the archetypes of the "Great Mother", inspired by the work of Swiss psychiatrist and psychoanalyst Carl Jung.
-Lalita invited artists, actors, and models such as Grace Hartzel, Carly Mark, Martine Gutierrez, Sasha Frolova, Lida Fox, along with her mother to take part in this work combining elements of fashion, film, theater, music, and visual art.
+Lalita invited artists, actors, and models such as Grace Hartzel, Carly Mark, Martine Gutierrez, Lida Fox, along with her mother to take part in this work combining elements of fashion, film, theater, music, and visual art.

-In December 2017, she starred in the horror short film "Know Nothing", directed by Carly Mark.
-The film and photographs of her art performance Madre were part of the exhibition Vanquished by the Fickle Goddess, curated by Antonia Marsh and shown in Venice from February to March 2018.
+Lalita composed the score for In Order to Endure Sin, the Slave Master Must Invest Capital for Eternity, a short film directed by Andre Bato, which premiered at MoMA PS1 as part of a live performance by Hirakish and was released online by Dazed in November 2017.
+The following month, she starred in the horror short film Know Nothing, directed by Carly Mark.
+This film and photographs of her art performance Madre were part of the exhibition Vanquished by the Fickle Goddess, curated by Antonia Marsh and shown in Venice from February to March 2018.

 2019–2022: Guest appearances

-Lalita appeared as a guest artist in several songs released between 2019 and 2021.
-The single "AS Acá" by deconstructed club artist duo Amnesia Scanner, the song "AS Tearless" on their album Tearless with composition and lyrics by her, and the song "Premium Defects" by Fakethias, which opened a viral film for the fashion house Mugler are some of the more popular examples.
-She opened for Caroline Polachek at the Warsaw club in Brooklyn, NY in January 2020 and, in June 2022, appeared at the Sónar festival in Barcelona, supported by Amnesia Scanner.
+Lalita appeared as a guest artist in several songs released between 2019 and 2021: The single "AS Acá" by deconstructed club artist duo Amnesia Scanner, the song "AS Tearless" on their album Tearless with composition and lyrics by Lalita, and the song "Premium Defects" by Fakethias, which opened a viral film for the fashion house Mugler.
+She opened for Caroline Polachek at the Warsaw club in Brooklyn in January 2020 and, in June 2022, appeared at the Sónar festival in Barcelona, supported by Amnesia Scanner.